-If you or a loved one are struggling with an MDMA or ecstasy abuse addiction, we urge you to seek professional help without delay.
-Detox Plus UK is here to help you access reputable evidence-based treatment for ecstasy addiction so that party drugs don’t have to ruin or threaten your life.
+If you or a loved one are struggling with the effects of MDMA, we urge you to seek professional help without delay.
+Detox Plus UK is here to help you access reputable evidence-based treatment for addiction so that party drugs don’t have to ruin or threaten your life.

 What Is Ecstasy / MDMA?

 Street Names and Slang Terms: MDMA (powder) – Molly, Mandy.